Skip to main content

 Man Holding Manure

 Composted Horse Manure improves soil structure, helping soil to hold more nutrition and water, as well as fertilising the soil and encouraging microorganisms.
-All soils can benefit from horse manure, particularly sandy soil which is known for drainage issues.
+All soils can benefit from manure, particularly sandy soil which is known for drainage issues.

 When creating raised beds, composted horse manure is commonly used as a thick bottom layer to encourage growth and to prevent waterlogging by improving the drainage.